owid/sdg-tracker.org/pages/inequality.md

         <div class="col-md">
             <span>SDG Indicator 10.A.1</span>
             <h3>Differential tariffs for least developed countries</h3>
-            <p><strong>Definition:</strong> Indicator 10.A.1 is the <i><q>proportion of tariff lines applied to imports from least developed countries and developing countries with zero-tariff</q></i>.<p>This indicator measures the proportion of total number of tariff lines applied to products imported from least developed countries corresponding to a 0% tariff rate.
+            <p><strong>Definition:</strong> Indicator 10.A.1 is the <q>proportion of tariff lines applied to imports from least developed countries and developing countries with zero-tariff</q>.<p>This indicator measures the proportion of total number of tariff lines applied to products imported from least developed countries corresponding to a 0% tariff rate.
 A tariff line represents a particular product group used for classification coding.</p>
-            <p><strong>Goal:</strong> By 2030 <i><q>ensure enhanced representation and voice for developing countries in decision-making in global international economic and financial institutions</q></i>.</p>
+            <p><strong>Goal:</strong> By 2030 <q>ensure enhanced representation and voice for developing countries in decision-making in global international economic and financial institutions</q>.</p>
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/proportion-tariff-lines-applied-to-imports-from-ldcs" style="width: 100%; height: 600px; border: 0px none;"></iframe>